AhmetZamanis/UsedCarKicksClassification/Report.md

 - `l1_ratio` is constrained between 0 and 1, so we will use that as our search space.
 A value of 0 will result in pure L2 regularization, and a value of 1 will result in pure L1 regularization.
-Anything in between is a blend of the two.
+Anything in between is elastic net regularization, a blend of the two.

 ``` python
 # Define objective function for hyperparameter tuning with Optuna